Grace Hightower: Personal life

 Hightower is of African-American descent and was raised in Kilmichael, Mississippi.
 She grew up in poverty, and worked various odd jobs to help support her family.
 Hightower became a flight attendant for Trans World Airlines, attracted by the possibility of traveling and expanding her horizons.
 Settling in Paris and later London, she worked variously as a mutual fund trader and restaurant worker.
-In 1987, while working at Mr. Chow, an upscale London Chinese restaurant and celebrity hangout, she met and began dating Robert De Niro.
+In 1997, while working at Mr. Chow, an upmarket London Chinese restaurant and celebrity hangout, she met and began dating Robert De Niro.

 Hightower and De Niro married in 1997.
 In 1998, she gave birth to the couple's first child.
 De Niro filed for divorce in 1999 and sued Hightower for custody of their son in 2001.
 The two resolved their differences, however, and by 2004 the divorce was dropped and they renewed their vows.
-In 2011 the couple had their second child, via surrogate.
-The couple separated in November 2018.
+In 2011, the couple had their second child, via surrogacy.
+They separated in November 2018.